Tucker & Dale vs. Evil: Proposed sequel

 In an interview with Choice Cuts, director Eli Craig expressed thoughts on a sequel titled Tucker and Dale Go To Yale and described it as "Good Will Hunting meets Texas Chain Saw Massacre".
 In that same interview, Craig also liked Alan Tudyk's idea of doing a sequel that was similar to From Dusk till Dawn.

-At HorrorHound Weekend 2014, cast members Tyler Labine and Alan Tudyk confirmed that a sequel is in development.
-In 2016, the two revealed that they are still actively developing the project despite other commitments.
-When asked of the status of the sequel at Boston Comic Con 2017, Alan Tudyk responded that a script had been written but was disappointing and unlikely to be moving forward.
+At HorrorHound Weekend 2014, cast members Tyler Labine and Alan Tudyk confirmed that a sequel was in development.
+In 2016, the two revealed that they were actively developing the project despite other commitments.
+When asked about the status of the sequel at Boston Comic Con 2017, Alan Tudyk responded that a script had been written but was disappointing and that the film was unlikely to be moving forward.

 Remake

 A South Korean remake titled Handsome Guys was released in South Korea on June 26, 2024.